Werpherp/PCLU/README.md

 3. As a person would, it adjusts when it feels it's about to hit something, made possible by the multiple ultrasound sensors.

-4. After 3 laps, it dies.
+4. After 3 laps, it automatically stops.

 5. it can differentiate colors through a mix of color sensors and a camera.